This guide covers how to use the Request Logs feature in the Alchemy Dashboard to monitor and debug JSON-RPC API requests.

 - Documentation: See Alchemy's Error Reference for JSON-RPC error codes.

-- Support: Contact Alchemy Support via the dashboard or check the FAQ.
+- Support: Contact Alchemy Support via the Alchemy Dashboard or check the FAQ.

-By leveraging Request Logs and these practices, you can monitor, debug, and optimize your dApp’s API interactions for a reliable user experience.
+With Request Logs and these practices, you can monitor, debug, and optimize your dApp's API interactions for a reliable experience.